Verbs which are always transitive:

 · She left early.
 (Intransitive)

-· He borrowed some money from the bank.
+· He borrowed some money from his mother.
 (Transitive)

-· He borrowed heavily from the bank.
+· He borrowed heavily from his father.
 (Intransitive)

-· They sold their house to a friend.
+· The parents sold the house to their son.
 (Transitive)

 · Their pet monkey was sold cheap to a friend.
 (Intransitive)